An Overview 1920 - 2021

 In 2017, Dr. Patricia Greene became the 18th Director of the Women’s Bureau, bringing a focus on the practical application of the Bureau’s research along with an emphasis on evaluation of impact.
 Priorities for the Women’s Bureau during her tenure included expanding opportunities for women in the world of work through an increase in the size and type of apprenticeship models, access to affordable, high-quality child care options and the enactment of national paid leave.

-In 2019, President Trump appointed Dr. Laurie Todd-Smith to serve as the 19th Director of the Women’s Bureau.
-Current priorities for the Women’s Bureau include addressing public policy matters that affect women and families in the workplace, such as affordable child care and paid leave; continuing to expand opportunities for women in apprenticeship; helping women impacted by the opioid epidemic enter, remain in, or reenter the workforce; increasing employment opportunities for military spouses; and commemorating the Women’s Bureau Centennial in 2020.
+In 2019, Dr. Laurie Todd-Smith took over as the 19th Director of the Women’s Bureau.
+She addressed public policy matters affecting women and families in the workplace such as affordable child care and paid leave; expanding opportunities for women in apprenticeship; helping women impacted by the opioid epidemic enter, remain in, or reenter the workforce; and increasing employment opportunities for military spouses.